ibm-cloud-docs/dl/order-nsp.md

     You cannot request a connection to a network in another account when you create a gateway.
 However, you can request connection to a network in another account after a gateway is provisioned.
 You also can create classic infrastructure and VPC connections after a gateway is created.
 For more information, see [Adding virtual connections to a {{site.data.keyword.dl_short}} gateway](/docs/dl?topic=dl-add-virtual-connection).
     {: tip}

-    The routing option that you select determines the reachability of the resources in the selected location.
-If you select the **Global** routing option along with your location selections, the **Region** menu list displays all the regions that are globally available in the specific account.
-After selecting a region, you can select any VPC from the **Available connections** menu.
-If you select **Local** routing, then only the region that corresponds to the selected location is available to select.
-When selected, the VPCs available in the local region for your account are shown.
-    {: note}

 1. An order summary shows pricing estimates for your review.
 Read and agree to the [**{{site.data.keyword.dl_short}} prerequisites**](/docs/dl?topic=dl-ibm-cloud-dl-prerequisites) and review Cloud Services [**Terms**](https://www.ibm.com/software/sla/sladb.nsf/sla/bm-8695-01).
 Then, click **Create** to complete your order.